MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_jsondocument.md

 Create an Array value to later be added as a child of this document.

-**Returns**: An Array value to later be added as a child of this document.t.
+**Returns**: An Array value to later be added as a child of this document.